Soccer-France, Spain tighten security for Champions League games citing Islamic State threats | Politics

 Soccer-France, Spain tighten security for Champions League games citing Islamic State threats

 France and Spain will step up security ahead of the Champions League quarter-finals being held in Madrid and in Paris on Tuesday and Wednesday nights, top government officials said, citing threats from the Islamic State.
-"Regarding the game that will take place in the Paris region, the head of police has considerably strengthened security," French Interior Minister Gerald Darmanin told reporters at a press event on Olympic Games security.
+British police said they were aware of reports of such threats and had a robust policing plan in place ahead of Arsenal's match against Bayern Munich on Tuesday night.

 France and Spain will step up security ahead of the Champions League quarter-finals being held in Madrid and in Paris on Tuesday and Wednesday nights, top government officials said, citing threats from the Islamic State.

-In London, Arsenal take on Bayern Munich in their quarter-final on Tuesday night.
-Spanish police forces will deploy 2,000 extra officers to boost security in the capital for the two games, government spokesperson Pilar Alegria told reporters on Tuesday.
+"However, I want to reassure the public that we have a robust policing plan in place for tonight's match and we continue to work closely alongside the club's security team to ensure that the match passes peacefully."
+Spanish police forces will deploy more than 2,000 officers to boost security in the capital for the two games there, government spokesperson Pilar Alegria told reporters on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)